Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning: Introduction

 GPS trajectories contain a wealth of useful information that can be utilized for tasks such as urban planning, traffic management, and location-based services.
 However, this field also faces several challenges.
 Firstly, there are significant concerns about privacy leaks.
-Secondly, in some specific scenarios, data scarcity may occur due to difficulties in data collection.
+Secondly, in scenarios like newly developed or developing regions, high-quality GPS trajectory data is often scarce due to limited infrastructure.
 These factors have hindered the development and large-scale application of trajectory-related mining algorithms.

 Generative models are a promising solution to these challenges.
-By synthesizing new datasets that follow the same distribution as the original data, trajectory generative model not only protects data privacy but also facilitates advanced analytical tasks by providing synthetic datasets that reflect real-world behavior and patterns.
+By synthesizing new datasets that follow the same distribution as the original data, trajectory generative models act as privacy-preserving surrogates, enabling advanced analytical tasks without compromising sensitive user information.
 Besides, customized trajectory generation is also useful for downstream tasks such as navigation and travel route planning.
 Therefore, this field has garnered widespread interest from researchers in recent years.
-For instance, Wang proposed a deep learning model called MTNet \cite{wangDeepGenerativeModel2022}, which considers the topological structure of road networks and road knowledge.
+For instance, Wang et al. proposed a deep learning model called MTNet \cite{wangDeepGenerativeModel2022}, which considers the topological structure of road networks and road knowledge.
 Similarly, \cite{shiGRAPHCONSTRAINEDDIFFUSIONENDTOEND2024} proposed a model named GDP, which is a diffusion-based model for end-to-end data-driven path planning and trajectory generation that outperforms previous frameworks by incorporating user intentions and road network constraints.

-Despite the promising results achieved in recent research, to the best of our knowledge, few studies have seriously addressed the challenge of noise and data incompleteness in trajectory generative models, which are common in real-life situations.
-Causes of noise and data incompleteness include but are not limited to device instability, environmental interference, low-frequency sampling to reduce storage overhead, and partial data reporting for privacy considerations \cite{liuLightTRLightweightFramework2024,liKnowledgebasedTrajectoryCompletion2016}.
-Noise and data incompleteness can cause bias in the data distribution, significantly reducing the performance of trajectory generation models (See the Experimental Section for more details).
-While preprocessing methods such as interpolation, filtering and multi-source data fusion can mitigate these issues to some extent before training the generative model \cite{renMTrajRecMapConstrainedTrajectory2021,yinyifangFeaturebasedMapMatching2018}, these strategies often come with computational overhead.
-More importantly, preprocessing may also introduce errors that get propagated to the generation stage.
+However, these deep learning-based methods are typically data-hungry \cite{lecun2015deep} and prone to overfitting when training data is limited.